eclipse-archived/ceylon-lang.org/documentation/1.1/tour/modules.md

 ## Resources

-To include resources in a `.car` archive, you must place them in a _resource directory_, named `resource` by default:
+To include resources in a module archive, you must place them in a _resource directory_, named `resource` by default:

 <!-- lang: none -->